Baku–Novorossiysk pipeline: History

 The crude oil transported through Baku–Novorossiysk pipeline is developed within the framework of Early Oil Project, first stage of larger Azeri-Chirag-Guneshli (ACG) project.

 From March to July 2019, the pipeline closed down for maintenance.
-In October 2020, the pipeline was the target of armed attacks by Armenian forces.
+In October 2020, according to Azerbaijani sources, the pipeline was the target of armed attacks by Armenian forces.
 In January 2021, a deal was signed between SOCAR and Transneft to transport over 1 million tons of oil through the pipeline, but from January to February 15th, 2021, no oil passed through the pipeline (derouted via Turkey instead).

 Route

 The Baku–Novorossiysk Pipeline extends to 1330 km, of which 231 km are laid in Azerbaijan.
 In Russia the pipeline runs through Dagestan.
 Original route run also through Chechnya as it exploited the existing Grozny–Baku and Grozny–Novorossiysk pipelines.
 However, during the Second Chechen War the Chechen section of the pipeline was closed and Transneft built a Chechenya- bypass loop.